Kota

 How can you provide income protection?

-• Short-term protection plans: You could provide short-term protection plans (monthly payments for fewer than two years) for employees who may fall ill or become injured during employment.
+• Short-term protection plans: You could provide short-term protection plans (monthly payments for fewer than two years) for your employees who may fall ill or become injured during employment.

-4. Life Assurance (Death-in-Service Schemes)
+3. Life Assurance (Death-in-Service Schemes)

 Some employees receive life assurance plans as part of their benefits package.